shohebsakhare/TechTest/README.md

-# This is source code of the API which will be used to call, combine, and return data from the following API endpoints .
+# This is source code of the Rest API which will be used to call, combine, and return data from the following API endpoints .

 http://jsonplaceholder.typicode.com/photos